 Edgewood is a very small borough located in the state of Pennsylvania.
-With a population of 3,069 people and two constituent neighborhoods, Edgewood is the 449th largest community in Pennsylvania.
-Edgewood has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 3,012 people and two constituent neighborhoods, Edgewood is the 449th largest community in Pennsylvania.
+Edgewood has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Edgewood real estate is some of the most expensive in Pennsylvania, although Edgewood house values don't compare to the most expensive real estate in the U.S.

-Edgewood is a decidedly white-collar borough, with fully 94.62% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Edgewood is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Edgewood who work in teaching (14.52%), office and administrative support (12.20%), and healthcare (9.73%).
+Edgewood is a decidedly white-collar borough, with fully 93.24% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Edgewood is a borough of professionals, managers, and service providers.
+There are especially a lot of people living in Edgewood who work in teaching (11.21%), management occupations (10.60%), and healthcare (9.94%).

 Also of interest is that Edgewood has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Edgewood is also a borough of artists.
 Edgewood has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Edgewood’s character.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.61% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.